 \subsection{Phase-resolved analysis of the photodetector signal}

-In order to evaluate the Kerr angle including its sign, it is necessary to properly consider the phase of the oscillatory signal.
-For a measurement using the loop-less Sagnac interferometer, the photodetector signal $V\subm{PD}(t)$ under phase modulation with its depth $\phim$ and angular frequency $\omega$, with consideration of phase shifts due to an arbitrary choice of the origin of the time $t_0$, is given by
+In order to evaluate the Kerr angle including its sign, it is necessary to properly account for the phase of the oscillatory signal.
+For a measurement using the loop-less Sagnac interferometer, the photodetector signal $V\subm{PD}(t)$ under phase modulation with its depth $\phim$ and angular frequency $\omega$, with consideration of a phase shift due to an arbitrary choice of the origin of the time $t_0$, is given by